 HOW IS GARNISHMENT DEFINED?

-If they establish that a debt is owing, the creditor gets a judgment against you as the debtor.
+If they establish that a debt is owed, the creditor gets a judgment against you as the debtor.
 And then, the court issues a summons.

 The summons allows the creditor to take your assets to satisfy the debt.
-Each province has specific rules on which assets a creditor can seize to satisfy a debt.
+Each province has specific rules for creditors to seize assets to satisfy a debt.

 The creditor can take your assets (if not exempt) and can request a garnishment from the court to permit them to take the money owed (“garnishee”) from many sources.
 These include your paycheck, bank account, or money owed to you by others (for example, your accounts receivable if you are self-employed).